ixiaopan/blog/content/post/descriptive-statistics.md

-In this post, we will focus on descriptive statistics and other basic concepts in statistics.
+In this post, we focus on descriptive statistics and other basic concepts in statistics.